Cartmel Priory: 19th and 20th centuries

 By 1830 the church was in need of repair again, and underwent a restoration, which has been described in the Edge Guide as "more enthusiastic than sympathetic".
 In 1850 a new panelled ceiling was inserted in the central part of the church, forming the belfry floor.

 A further restoration was carried out in 1867 by E. G. Paley.
 The restoration was described in the Westmorland Gazette of 28 September 1867 The old seats and galleries have been removed from the nave and transepts, which have been reseated with new benches of oak.
 The plaster and whitewash of succeeding centuries has been entirely taken off and cleaned from the walls, pillars, and arches of the church.
 The ancient massive open timbered roof of oak, which for centuries has been hid behind a plastered ceiling, has been uncovered and restored.
 The whole of the windows have been reglazed with Hartley’s cathedral glass.
 A new font, pulpit and reading-desk of stone have been added to the church.
 The font is square with moulded panels, carved and drapered work, and marble shaft.
 The pulpit is of octagonal design, supported by marble shafts, on three sides are moulded panels containing carved heads representing our Saviour, St. Peter, and St. Paul.
 A new organ has been erected in the town choir.

-In 1923, the gatehouse became a museum, and was used for exhibitions, and meetings, before being presented in 1946 to the National Trust who continue to operate it as the "Cartmel Priory Gatehouse".
+In 1923, the gatehouse became a museum, and was used for exhibitions, and meetings, before being presented in 1946 to the National Trust.

 The church is an active Anglican parish church in the deanery of Windermere, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.
 Its benefice is united with those of St Mary, Allithwaite, St Peter, Field Broughton, St John the Baptist, Flookburgh, St Paul, Grange-over-Sands, Grange Fell Church, Grange-Over-Sands, and St Paul, Lindale, to form the benefice of Cartmel Peninsula.
 The church is recorded in the National Heritage List for England as a designated Grade I listed building.
+The church houses several modern sculptures by Josefina de Vasconcellos, including They Fled by Night (of the Flight into Egypt), The Young Martyr (commemorating the 'Cartmel martyrs' of the Dissolution) and St Michael slaying the dragon.